syncthing/docs/users/stdiscosrv.rst

 https://github.com/adyanth/header-transform.

-2. Mount the plugin into the Traefik Docker container using a volume and configure Traefik to read it
+2. Mount the plugin into the Traefik Docker container using a volume and configure Traefik to read it.

 .. code-block:: yaml